dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 2.1.7 =
+= 2.1.8 =
-2.1.7 This updates changes the style of the the plus button for HTML5 compatibility.
-If you modified the plus button on your page its possible that you have to convert some of your custom css styles. <strong>Note:</strong> Update your Sharebar and network Add-On to latest version for this update.
+2.1.8 <strong>Note:</strong> Update your Sharebar and Network Add-On to latest version for this update.